 Field-hunting tip

-Look in sedimentary deposits, particularly sulfur mines country — that is the host setting where hauerite typically forms.
+Look in sedimentary deposits, particularly sulfur mines country, the host setting where hauerite typically forms.
 If you start seeing sulfur, gypsum, calcite in float, you are in the right ground.
 Field specimens usually show a octahedral crystals, massive habit, so train your eye for that shape before scanning the outcrop.